It’s no secret that status pages are an effective way to keep your customers informed.

 What’s Great About Their Status Page?
 Their status page displays a compact view of a 90-day uptime history for each service they provide.
 Additionally, they have information icons next to each service to explain what each service is.

 One unique aspect of this status page example is that there is a link to a separate status page for developers.
-It is a useful feature for users, as whilst it is not a typical status page, it can provide developers with useful information regarding system status.
+It is a useful feature for users, as it is not a typical status page.
+This can provide developers with useful information regarding system status.
 Intuit also has a Quickbooks status page.
-It is not interlinked with the status page for developers, and we wonder if it is made that way for the convenience of Intuit users.

 Overall, this is an informative status page, but the formatting and the layout of its contents could be improved.
 The banner could take less space so that more information was available to users on the first screen.